 I have made custard most of my life and when made with sugar, and like other desserts such as cakes, cookies, etc, it’s not the healthiest thing to eat, especially if you have it often.

-However, now that we know how to make this keto egg custard, it’s possible to make a version that is healthy and good for weight loss too.
+However, now that we know how to make this recipe, it’s possible to make a version that is healthy and good for weight loss too.
 To show you the difference:

 - A 4 oz dish of keto egg custard is only 298 calories, as opposed to around 400 calories for a non-keto custard.